Dale Diesel is a painter, photographer, sculptor and illustrator living and working in Big Sur.

 Please find below the invitation from 2007 and the resulting newspaper article.

-“In December of 2013 I let go of everything, I didn’t get into the gallery when my house burned in a wildfire.
+“In December of 2013, I let go of everything, I didn’t get into the Gallery when my house burned in a wildfire.
 A film crew was shooting a documentary on Big Sur artists.
-These 2 videos resulted:”
+These two videos resulted:”

 Newspaper Article from 07/27/2007:

 SHORTLY AFTER moving to Big Sur from Cincinnati, Ohio, in 1984, Dale Diesel was hired to be a caretaker for a Big Sur artist, Claus Gorges.
 Little did he know then, but Diesel would wake up one morning and discover that he, too, was a Big Sur artist.

 “One of my responsibilities as a caretaker was to set up an easel for Claus,” explained Diesel, whose artwork will be the subject of a new show, “Glad To Be Here,” opening Sunday, July 29, at Studio One in Big Sur.
 “One morning, I said to him, ‘I’d really like to be here painting all day.’
 That very day, I crashed my motorcycle and broke my wrist.”